Kshitijv24/Learning-Unity-Game-Engine/README.md

 - AI monster learn how to use stairs

 - AI monster learn how to do jump from one position to another position

+DATE: 05-02-2022

+- Creating a Game called "Little Zig Little Zag"

+- Creating a new 3D project in Unity

+- Setting the screen Resolution for our game

+- Building the Game Level

+- Creating a cube and turning it into a platform by changing its scale values to 10 on the x-axis and 10 on the z-axis in unity inspector

+- Creating a 3d Sphere that is gonna be our ball that the player can control

+- adding colors to both of them

+- setting the camera view according to our game view so that it's looking good in the final product

+- renaming our cube game object to "PlatformStart" and the sphere to "ball"

+- adding physics to our game

+- adding rigidbody to our ball

+- freezing the ball rotation to the x,y, and z-axis so that it's looks and feel good in our game

+- Creating an C# script called "BallController" and adding it to our ball game object

+- Creating ball movement so that our ball only move in x and z directions

+- and whenever we press the left mouse button our ball should change from x to z and z to x

+- BallController C# Script

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class BallController : MonoBehaviour
+{
+  [SerializeField]
+  private float speed;

+  Rigidbody rb;

+  private void Awake(){

+    rb = GetComponent<Rigidbody>();
+  }

+void Start(){
+rb.rigidbody = new vector3 (speed,0,0);
+}

+  void Update(){

+    if (Input.GetMouseButtonDown(0)){
+      SwitchDirection();
+    }
+  }

+  void SwitchDirection(){

+    if(rb.velocity.x > 0){
+      rb.velocity = new Vector3(0, 0, speed);
+    }
+    else if(rb.velocity.z > 0){
+      rb.velocity = new Vector3(speed, 0, 0);
+    }
+  }